muratk3n/thirdwave/en/tweets/2019/week41.md

 ---

-Nothing against the lone tuber (or beating off) - some are good.
+Nothing against the lone tuber (or beating off) - some lone tubers are good.

 *2019-10-9 22:24:37*